Zohla/Zohla/README.md

 - 🔭 **I’m currently working on:** a new personal website/portfolio.
-And since august 2020 I'm also a part time web developer student!
+And since august 2020 I'm also a part time web development student!
 - 🌱 **I’m currently learning:**   JS, JS, JS
 - 👯 **I’m looking to collaborate on:** everything JS/HTML/CSS-realated that can help me learn more.
 - 🤔 **I’m looking for:**          a JS-mentor